artur-simon/artur-simon/README.md

 # Ahoy 👋
 My name is Artur S Simon and I'm a Junior Developer with 3 years of career, I got fair experience in C# and .NET.
 I did 4 years in Computer Science Graduation where I also trained Java, C++, and SQL.
-I've worked on projects for the community, for metrology, business inteligence, and CRM.
-I am currently looking for opportunities to apply my experience in activities.
+I've worked on community projects, for metrology, business inteligence, logistics, and CRMs.

 ### 🔭 I’m currently working on
 <ul>
-  <li>new projects and challenges to fill the portfolio with awesome content 🤘 </li>
+  <li>Concluding old and staring new projects and challenges, to fill the portfolio with awesome content 🤘 </li>
 </ul>

 ### 🧙‍ Technologies